apache/iceberg/site/docs/aws.md

 ```

 Note, the path resolution logic for `ObjectStoreLocationProvider` is as follows:
-- if `write.object-storage.path` is set, use it
+- if `write.data.path` is set, use it
-- if not found, fallback to `write.folder-storage.path`
 - if not found, use `<tableLocation>/data`

 For more details, please refer to the [LocationProvider Configuration](../custom-catalog/#custom-location-provider-implementation) section.